Table of Contents

 Using Bytesafe provides access to:

-- Private registries.
-Share your packages within teams in fully managed artifact registries.
-Cache external dependencies to make sure they are always available
+- Private npm and maven registries.
+Share and collaborate on internal packages and open source dependencies within teams in fully managed artifact registries.
+Cache external dependencies to make sure they are always available for developers and CI/CD

 - Dependency firewall.
-Restrict what packages are allowed in your registries with policies and plugins
+Protect your organization with a secure source for dependencies.
+Control what packages are allowed in your organization with policies and plugins

 - Deterministic results.
 Be sure to use Bytesafe in your CI/CD pipeline across different environments.
 The testers will be able to test the exact same versions that the developers intended.
 No more misconfigurations